biobakery/humann/readme.md

 ### Demo runs ###

-The input folder contains four demo input files.
+The examples folder contains four demo example input files.
 These files are of fasta, fastq, sam, and blastm8 format.
 Blastm8 format is created by the following software: rapsearch2, usearch, and blast.

 To run the fasta demo type the command:

-`` humann2.py --input input/demo.fasta --output $OUTPUT_DIR``
+`` humann2.py --input examples/demo.fasta --output $OUTPUT_DIR``

 To run the fastq demo type the command:

-`` humann2.py --input input/demo.fastq --output $OUTPUT_DIR``
+`` humann2.py --input examples/demo.fastq --output $OUTPUT_DIR``

 To run the sam demo type the command:

-`` humann2.py --input input/demo.sam --output $OUTPUT_DIR``
+`` humann2.py --input examples/demo.sam --output $OUTPUT_DIR``

 To run the blastm8 demo type the command:

-`` humann2.py --input input/demo.m8 --output $OUTPUT_DIR``
+`` humann2.py --input examples/demo.m8 --output $OUTPUT_DIR``

 $OUTPUT_DIR is the output directory